 Extensive resource that covers everything from describing deployment to planning for it, to getting through it.
-I recommend that every family facing deployment go through this document carefully.

 The Department of Defense website for official Military Community and Family Policy (MC&FP) program information, policy and guidance designed to help troops and their families, leaders, and service providers.
 Whether you live the military lifestyle or support those who do, you’ll find what you need.